HaishuoFang/Fine-tuning-BERT-model/README.md

 # FINE-TUNING BERT MODEL

-`This reposity is a guidance for finetuning bert model.`
+This reposity is a guidance for finetuning bert model.

+- I have modified `modeling.py` to adjust to the need of different tasks.Mainly,I added another pooler layer for sequence output.
+- I have used `tf.estimator.Estimator` instead of `tf.contrib.tpu.TPUEstimator`.
+- I overwrite `DataProcessor` for different tasks.

 ## Classification

-For classificaiton task, I use `[CLS]` as the aggregate representation of the sentence and feed it into a clssification layer(softmax layer) where the only new parameters from during fine-tuning.
+For classificaiton task, we use `[CLS]` as the aggregate representation of the sentence and feed it into a clssification layer(softmax layer) where the only new parameters from during fine-tuning.
 `run_classifier.py` is the main script to use for classification task.
 In this script,I implement two kinds of data-process, binary classificaiton and multiclass classificaition.